SkTamim/rhino5-commands/README.md

 A Group is just a simple selection set.
 A Block is a powerful component definition.
 If you have 100 copies of a grouped object and need to change one, you have to change all 100 individually.
 If you have 100 instances of a block, you only need to edit the block definition once, and all 100 will update.
 Using blocks can also significantly reduce your file size.

 ### Practical Use Cases
 * **Use Case 1 (Managing Gemstones):** You are designing a piece with dozens of 1.5mm round diamonds.
 Model one 1.5mm diamond and turn it into a block named "Diamond_1.5mm".
 Now, insert instances of this block wherever you need a stone.
-If you later decide to change the diamond's model (e.g., use a more detailed one for rendering), you only need to edit the one block definition, and all the diamonds in your piece will update instantly.
+If you later decide to change the diamond's model, you only need to edit the one block definition, and all the diamonds in your piece will update instantly.
 * **Use Case 2 (Reusable Components):** You have designed a custom 4-prong setting that you use frequently in your designs.
 Turn the entire setting into a block.
 You can then insert this block into any new design.
-This saves you from having to remodel it every time and ensures consistency across your work.
+This saves you from having to remodel it every time.

 ### Other Information
 Blocks are a powerful tool for efficiency, organization, and file size management in complex models.